nodarhub/hammerhead_zmq/README.md

     - Windows:
         - Generally, the easiest is to install the latest Community (a.k.a. *free*) version of Visual
           Studio: https://visualstudio.microsoft.com/vs/community/ .
-Note that unlike Visual Studio, Visual Studio Code does not come bundled with compillers.
+Note that unlike Visual Studio, Visual Studio Code does not come bundled with compilers.
 2. CMake 3.11+:
     - Ubuntu >=20:
         - `sudo apt install cmake`